Serena1432/Uyn/README.md

 ![Uyn repo screenshot](https://i.ibb.co/pbfbtGv/Screenshot-20210215-163514-2.png)

 ## List of commands
 You can use the `u!help (command)` command to get information about a specific command!

 ### 👥 User information:
 account, avatar, developer, owner

 ### 😊 Just for fun:
 arrest, cert, coffindance, covid19, gay, img, les, lolicon, number, poll, quote, reverse, roll, say, trap, trash

 ### 👋 Interactions:
 baka, bite, boop, bully, cry, dance, greet, grin, highfive, hold, hug, hungry, kill, kiss, lewd, lick, love, muda, nom, pat, poke, pout, punch, shrug, slap, sleep, smile, smug, snuggle, stare, thinking, thumbsup, tickle, wag, wait, wave

 ### ⚙️ Moderations:
 ban, kick, mute, setnickname, unmute, warn

 ### 🚩 Server information:
 channels, guild, role

 ### 📜 Roles managing:

-createrole, giverole, setcolor, setname, takerole
+createrole, deleterole, giverole, setcolor, setname, takerole

 ### 💬 Ping-responsing:

-deletequote, setquote, showquote
+deletequote, setquote, showquote, togglequote

 <span style="color:#ba3f38">This ping-responsing message will only be sent if the pinging message meets these requirements:</span>
   * The mentioned user has set the ping-responsing message by the setquote command
   * There's only one user mention in the message
   * The message content length is less than 125
   * The message author isn't a BOT
   * The message channel isn't a BOT channel (doesn't have the "bot" word in the channel name)
   * The time that the message was sent isn't between 8 PM and 12 PM (UTC).

 <span style="color:#ba3f38">This responsing message will be deleted in 5 seconds.
 Also, it only send 1 ping-responsing message each 1 minute.
 If the 1-minute timer isn't up, it will react the ❌ emoji, and then unreact it in the next 2 seconds.</span>

-I will add the ping-responsing toggle command for each server in the future.
+You can enable or disable sending the ping-responsing messages in your server by using the `u!togglequote on/off` command.

 ### 🤖 BOT information:
 invite, ping, stats

 ### 👋 Config:
 prefix

 ## More informations about this BOT
 This BOT is being ran using Heroku, Node.JS, PHP and MySQL.
 I made it without any cost so I am not sure about the BOT security very much.

 [Invite this BOT](https://discord.com/oauth2/authorize?client_id=770981744165519390&scope=bot&permissions=271707254)